 You may speak to your mediator before the mediation to get information that will help you to make your selection, to confirm that the mediator is willing to take the case, and for scheduling.
 Once you have scheduled your mediation, the mediator may limit communication.
 It is important to all mediators that they maintain their neutrality and there may be times when mediators will not be willing to discuss certain aspects of your case.

 Local Court Rules, Rule 3.201(g) states that mediation participants must each prepare a written statement summarizing their case.
 Mediation statements should be less than five pages.
 Each party must send their mediation statement to the other parties and to the mediator at least five working days before the first conference.
 Mediation statements must contain the following information:

 A lawyer is not required.
 A lawyer can help deal with legal issues and provide you with advice.

 It may help to have someone with you at mediation.
 You may choose to have a friend or family member with you.

 Make sure that everyone who is important to your case will be at the session.
-Local Court Rules, Appendix C requires all decision makers to be present.
+Local Court Rules, Rule 3.201 requires all decision makers to be present.
 If someone cannot attend the mediation, the judge before the start of the session must excuse him or her.
 This includes lawyers, insurance representatives and any other decision makers.

 If the matter involves insurance and a claims representative is needed to resolve the matter, the representative must be present unless excused by the judge before the mediation.
 The judge may allow the representative to be on telephone standby.
 It is important that the other parties and the mediator in the case also be informed of the representative’s non-attendance.